dktsrushing/CSCI490-Project/Software Design Plan/user_stories.md

 Zach
 --

-(Difficulty - 1): As a user, I want to be able to select an option to automatically increment the sets or reps for my workouts each week.
+(Difficulty - 1): As a user, I want to be able to select an option to automatically increment the difficulty of my workouts each week.

 Acceptance Criteria:
 1. Button to increment workouts